Objectives of the service

 Investors and insurance companies will have greater visibility of the risks that their portfolios represent and will be able to compare one target company (and its supply chains) with another in terms of biodiversity impact, therefore enabling better operational decisions.

-Once the data has been processed and converted, GlobalTrust and Ecogain collaborate to create a service dissemination function.
+Once the data has been processed and converted, GlobalTrust and Ecogain collaborated to create a service dissemination function.
 This function is designed to deliver the processed data and biodiversity metrics to the project user group, which consists of eight entities.

 Space Added Value